 Before you go to sleep on a night, read for 30 minutes or more.
-Not only are you increasing your focus but you will have a better nights sleep because you’re not scrolling through your phone.
+Not only are you increasing your focus but you will have a better night’s sleep because you’re not scrolling through your phone.

 I love listening to Audible before I go to sleep and on my way to work.
-My favorite are the personal development books (obviously) but I love to listen to Young Adult Fiction from time to time.
+My favorite is the personal development books (obviously) but I love to listen to Young Adult Fiction from time to time.

-Click here to sign up for your 30 day Audible trial and try your first two audiobooks for free!
+Click here to sign up for your 30-day Audible trial and try your first two audiobooks for free!